belkadan/Keystone/README.md

 Keystone is currently set up to build with Xcode 3.1 or later; it is still using the Xcode 3 series in order to build for Mac OS X v10.5 (for PowerPC Macs as well as 32- and 64-bit Intel).
 It should be possible to build Keystone for Mac OS X v10.6 or later using Xcode 4.

-Keystone has integrated support for [Sparkle][], but it's carefully cordoned off from the actual Sparkle framework to avoid conflicts if some other plugin has already loaded it.[^webkit] It should be possible to build Keystone without Sparkle support with minimal source modifications.
+Keystone has integrated support for [Sparkle][], but it's carefully cordoned off from the actual Sparkle framework to avoid conflicts if someone else has already loaded it.
+(In particular, [WebKit nightly builds][] have been known to use Sparkle for updates.)

-  [^webkit]: In particular, [WebKit nightly builds][] have been known to use Sparkle for updates.
+It should be possible to build Keystone without Sparkle support with minimal source modifications.

   [Sparkle]: https://github.com/andymatuschak/Sparkle
   [WebKit nightly builds]: http://nightly.webkit.org/